 Reading customer reviews is an integral part of the due diligence people perform before buying a product or service online.
 For example before going to a hotel, I usually check the online reviews.
 If a hundred people are saying that the hotel stinks, it is probably a good idea to stay away.

-Last year I reserved several nights at the Boston Harbor Hotel.
+In the Summer of 2018, I reserved several nights at the Boston Harbor Hotel.
 The reviews for this hotel were incredible and indeed the hotel is one of the best I have ever stayed at.
 But one week before we went to the hotel, I found out from reading the online reviews that the hotel’s indoor pool was closed due to maintenance.
 Now I myself am a swimmer and booked the Boston Harbor hotel with the knowledge that I would be able to perform my daily swim routine.
 Had I read the online reviews more carefully, I may have booked a different hotel.
 As it happened, and since I was unwilling to forgo my exercise, I found a public pool nearby the hotel called the Mirabella pool.
 Since I enjoyed the outdoor, Olympic-size Mirabella pool the story had a happy ending.

 Before buying professional translation services online, there are a number of review sites you can check.